 Using one of the clean, outer leaves of the cabbage, press the cabbage below the surface of the water.
 You might need to weight it with a clean rock or something to keep it below the water level, but I don’t usually have to.

-Screw your lid on and set it in a dark place for three days to ferment.
-I stick mine in a cabinet.
+Screw your lid on tightly and set the jar in a dark place for at least three days to ferment.

 Transfer to the fridge and enjoy with your bratwursts and lederhosen!
 Just kidding. 😉